jasonsutherland/c4-bootstrap-nginx-php/README.md

 ```
 You only need to do the following if you've cloned from c4-bootstrap-php master, if you've checked out your own repo this isn't needed:

+**NOTE:** Swap MYREPO.git for the name supplied by Channel 4 Operations!

 ```bash
 git push --mirror git@github.com:channel4/**MYREPO.git** git remote set-url origin git@github.com:channel4/**MYREPO.git**